Rithanya654/Plant-disease-detection/README.md

 User Input: Upload leaf images via a React-based web interface.
 Preprocessing: Resize and enhance images with OpenCV (Python).
 Modeling:
   CNN with VGG16: For feature extraction and classification.
   Attention Mechanisms: For precision enhancement.
-Backend Processing:
-Requests sent to the Node.js backend are processed using Python scripts for model inference.
+Backend Processing: Requests sent to the Node.js backend are processed using Python scripts for model inference.
 Output: Real-time disease detection results displayed through the React frontend.
 This system enhances accuracy in plant disease detection, benefiting agricultural stakeholders significantly.

 # Expected Outcome:
-How the Final Application Will Work?
 The final application will feature a React-based web interface where users can upload images of plant leaves.
 Once an image is uploaded, it will be sent to the Node.js backend, which will invoke Python-based AI model scripts for analysis.
 The trained deep learning model will determine if the leaf is healthy or shows signs of disease.
 If a disease is detected, the system will identify the specific issue and deliver the results instantly, along with helpful insights.
 Designed for speed and simplicity, the application will provide users with quick, reliable feedback to support decision-making.

 # Resultant Web Application Overview
 Backend Framework: The app is built using Node.js, providing a robust and scalable backend to handle API requests and communicate with Python-based AI model scripts.